martinfrances107/rust_d3_geo/README.md

 This library allows the development of custom maps.
 It provides a comprehensive set of projections along with the means to scale rotate and translate the image.
- The projector processes polygons lines and points the in the form of [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) objects.
+ The projector processes polygons, lines and points in the form of [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) objects.
 Additionally this library can be used to calculate lengths, areas and the centroid of such objects